 To get started you can shop in two ways:

 1. If you know what you’re looking for but aren’t sure of the best place to buy it you can search online and see what options are available.
 For example, you might want to find, say, a blue shirt or a particular vacuum cleaner.
 You can then browse options and prices and navigate to the one you prefer.

 2. If you have a particular store in mind, you can look up that store online – so you would do a search for, say, Sainsbury’s or Next.
-From there select the store’s home page (this is often at the top of ther search results)
+From there select the store’s home page (this is usually at the top of the search results)

 A lot of the high street shops have online sales websites.
 Typically you will need to sign up on the retailer’s website with an email address, and you will need to make up a password to continue – the mechanism is similar for most retailers.